 Palermo – Monreale (1 day)

-Only 8 KM from Palermo and offering sweeping views over the city, Monreale is a wonderful stop to add to any Sicily itinerary no matter how short, and a special treat especially for architecture lover.
+Only 8 KM from Palermo and offering sweeping views over the city, Monreale is a wonderful stop to add to any Sicily itinerary no matter how short, and a special treat especially for architecture lovers.

 The town is famous for a glorious Normal cathedral, dating back to the XII century and exceptionally well preserved.